JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 Sometimes an interviewer will impose a restriction on run-time complexity or space complexity.
 These restrictions are usually written in Big O notation.

-If you are not familiar with Big O notation, please see [Appendix A](../Appendix A/README.md).
+If you are not familiar with Big O notation, please see [Appendix A: Big O Notation](../Appendix A/README.md).

 #### Math and Programming Concepts